Topics or areas of expertise that Darlene can talk about (even in her sleep):

 - The American Institute of CPAs

-- The Ohio Society of CPAs (executive board)
+- The Ohio Society of CPAs (Employee Benefit Plan Audit Conference planning committee)

 - The American Society of Pension Professionals and Actuaries (certified 401(k) plan administrator)